TOEFL 2026 Listening

 • ☐ ☐ ☐ depletion [n] - the reduction of something to a dangerously low level

-• ☐ ☐ ☐ privatization [n] - the transfer of ownership from the government or public to private individuals
+• ☐ ☐ ☐ privatization [n] - the transfer of ownership from the government to private individuals

 • ☐ ☐ ☐ sustainable [adj] - able to be maintained over time without causing harm to the environment